 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the fiscal year ended September 30, 2007 was amended to increase appropriations by \$17,031 and increase the use of fund balance of \$17,031.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2007.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2008.
+The variance between budgeted and actual general fund revenues for the 2008 fiscal year was not considered significant.
+The actual general fund expenditures for the 2008 fiscal year was not considered significant.
+The actual general fund expenditures for the 2008 fiscal year were lower than budgeted amounts due primarily to anticipated repair and maintenance work which was not required.